jzohrab/pytubedl/README.md

 deactivate
 ```

+# Downloading videos

+Useful when you need to go offline, or just save bandwidth.

 ## Queue file

-Create a queue file with URLs that you want to download, eg, `queue.txt`:
+Create a queue file with YouTube URLs that you want to download, eg, `queue.txt` (lines starting with # are ignored):

 ```
-## Lines starting with # are ignored

 # Jorge B ansiedad meditacion
 https://www.youtube.com/watch?v=cgvR03wrolY